-The origins of the company though, begins in the USA.
-It was started in the 1960’s by an English man named Robert Braithwaite.
-The company was known as Friar Cliff Marine and sold predominately small boats supplied by an American company, Owens Cruisers Inc. In 1969 the company moved to it’s current base in Poole where events changed dramatically for this family owned business.
+The origins of the company though begin in the USA.
+It was started in the 1960s by an English man named Robert Braithwaite.
+The company was known as Friar Cliff Marine and sold predominately small boats supplied by an American company, Owens Cruisers Inc. In 1969 the company moved to its current base in Poole where events changed dramatically for this family owned business.
 Owens Cruisers made the decision to cease distribution in Europe and close down their UK operations.
 Robert Braithwaite knew that in order to save the company he needed to do something he had never done before.
 Robert borrowed some money and purchased the boat moulds from the American company with the intention of making them himself.

 In 1971, Poole Powerboats as the company was now known introduced the Sovereign 17, their first leisure craft.
 By 1972 they were exhibiting at the Southampton boat show.
 It was here that the company embarked on a second transformation when a customer (former Formula 1 driver Henry Taylor) wanted a boat big enough to accommodate a sunbed.
 It was out of this conversation that the Daycab 23 was made and the company ethos of giving the customer exactly what he wants was begun.

 The late seventies saw the company selling well in the UK.
-The big test for yacht manufacturers however is how well they sell in the Mediterannean destinations.
+The big test for yacht manufacturers, however, is how well they sell in the Mediterranean destinations.
 Sunseeker had a passion and a need to create more stylish and sportier boats to see them compete in these lucrative sunshine ‘holiday’ destinations.
 This led them to hire Don Shead.
 Don quickly looked to design a totally different type of cruiser to anything Sunseeker had done before.
 Culminating in the Offshore 28.
 The Offshore 28 saw boat sales rocket throughout Europe and launched (no pun intended) the company as Sunseeker International.

 As the decades roll on the Sunseeker brand has gone from strength to strength.
-The boats have become bigger and ever more beautiful, as have the clients.
+The boats have become bigger and even more beautiful, as have the clients.
 The brand is known the world over as the very best of British craftsmanship and engineering.
 Purely as things of beauty they cannot be beaten.
-Sunseeker remain as true to day to their philosophy of giving the customer exactly what the customer wants as they have since they began.
+Sunseeker remains as true today to their philosophy of giving the customer exactly what the customer wants as they have since they began.
 What the customer expects is boats of superior craftsmanship and exceptional luxury.
 In this Sunseeker always delivers.

 A video of the stunning Sunseeker 34 metre Yacht highlighting all the glorious key features this model has to offer.